-- A. When an application for an amendment has been approved or denied by the Board of Aldermen, no application shall be considered on the same issue within the next twelve (12) months after approval or denial. - B. This waiting period may be waived by the Board of Aldermen (three-fourths vote required) if it determines that there have been substantial changes in conditions or circumstances which may relate to the request.
+- A. When an application for an amendment has been approved or denied by the Town Council, no application shall be considered on the same issue within the next twelve (12) months after approval or denial. - B. This waiting period may be waived by the Town Council (three-fourths vote required) if it determines that there have been substantial changes in conditions or circumstances which may relate to the request.